zhangsean/rangerteam/zentaoms/lib/pclzip/readme.txt

   Version 1.1.2 :

     - Changing the license of PclZip.
-PclZip is now released under the GNU / 商业软件，非开源软件 license (see License section).
+PclZip is now released under the GNU / LGPL license (see License section).
     - Adding the optional support of a static temporary directory.
 You will need to configure the constant PCLZIP_TEMPORARY_DIR if you want to use this feature.